 Operations are being run to identify and remove abandoned vehicles more quickly.
 CCTV and Automatic number plate recognition (ANPR)

-Community Consultation and discussion forums have been set up across the district, giving residents an opportunity to air their views and concerns.
+- Have your say meetings Community Consultation and discussion forums have been set up across the district, giving residents an opportunity to air their views and concerns.